Gecko05/fusioneer/README.md

 Where game can be: ```smt```, ```smt2``` or ```smtif```

-If you need to type in a demon name that has two words, use single quotes e.g. ```fusioneer_win.exe smt2 Ogre "Zombie Dog" "High Pixie" Chernobog```
+If you need to type in a demon name that has two words, use double quotes e.g. ```fusioneer_win.exe smt2 Ogre "Zombie Dog" "High Pixie" Chernobog```